Christian M. 6 min read

 • High upfront costs for hardware and software.

-• Requires IT resources for maintenance and updates.
+• Requires in-house IT resources for maintenance and updates.

 • Limited scalability for growing or distributed businesses.